aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 }
 ```

-You can check the endpoint was deleted the same way it is explained on *HOWTO deploy the model*.
+You can check the endpoint was deleted in the same way explained above to verify the endpoint creation.

 #### CLI